- What is it?

 Potential complications include fever, passage of small pieces of fibroid tissue through the vagina after the procedure, allergic reaction and hemorrhage.
 Complications can also occur if blood supply to the ovaries or other organs becomes compromised.

-Endometrial ablation.
-While this technique is not indicated for treating fibroids, it is used to reduce or eliminate heavy periods that may be caused by fibroids.
+- Endometrial ablation.
+This technique is used to treat small fibroids within the uterus or heavy periods caused by fibroids.
 Endometrial ablation uses electrical energy, heat or cold to destroy the lining of the uterus.
 It is performed on an outpatient basis and is only offered as a treatment option to women who have finished childbearing.
 It is not recommended for women who wish to preserve fertility.
 However, using a reliable form of contraception after having ablation is important.

 Surgical Options for Fibroids